Adelarge/Abiola-I-am-learning-to-use-git/README.md

 # Abiola-I-am-learning-to-use-git
-my first repository on github
+# my first repository on github
+# getting my hands dirty and i must get it